jesi-rgb/jesirgb.com/src/posts/nice-type-terminal.md

 1. Fast response for use with Neovim
 1. Support for font ligatures
-1. Great font tools and extensible documentation on those
+1. Great font tools and vast, clear documentation

 iTerm is very slow to use with Neovim.
 It just does not keep up with the tool and drains a lot of battery when doing so.
 Warp is very fast and snappy, but to this date, [it still does not support font ligatures](https://github.com/warpdotdev/warp/issues/239).